 Tony Marchini is a born and raised Alaskan.
 He grew up in rural Alaska and has been hunting, trapping and fishing since he was seven, taking his first caribou when he was nine.
 Tony loves the outdoors and feels the most at home when he is out there.
-His 14 years of wildland fire experience as well as his hunts have made him an educated outdoorsman, and is comfortable in even the most inhospitable weather and situations.
+His 14 years of wildland fire experience as well as his hunting experience have made him an educated outdoorsman, and is comfortable in even the most inhospitable weather and situations.
 Tony is a bush pilot as well and loves to spend his off time flying in remote Alaska and landing on ridge tops and gravel bars in his supercub.
-Tony’s two favorite animals to pursue are the Dall sheep and Brown/Grizzly bears (having taken over 35 sheep and over a dozen bears).
+Tony’s two favorite animals to pursue are the Dall sheep and Brown/Grizzly bears.
 Calling in a big old bull moose is pretty exciting as well.
 Having had success of his own hunting, Tony’s true passion and enjoyment now come from getting an individual their first animal.
 He looks forward to giving you a trip of memories and experiences of a lifetime.

 Joe is more than our resident air charter service pilot.
 Joe is an integral part of our team.
 Joe’s experience in Alaska dates back to the 90’s when Joe moved from Washington State to pursue his love of flying–bush flying.
 Joe’s skills in landing on snow covered slopes, or on narrow gravel bars are second to none.
 Because he also flies areal surveys for the Alaska Department of Fish and Game, his knowledge of wildlife is unmatched.
 If you happen to book a spring bear hunt with us, make sure to prod Joe into telling his story of how God spared his life following his brown bear mauling.
 You will leave inspired and a better person after spending time with Joe.